Lynette Alcántara: Mezzo Soprano

 Australian-born mezzo-soprano, Lynette Alcántara studied at Monash and Melbourne Universities and was a member of the Young Artists’ Encouragement Programme with the Victoria State Opera Company.
 She was a choral exhibitioner in the choir of Trinity College, Melbourne.
 Whilst at university Lynette won numerous prizes and scholarships and in 1991 won the National Liederfest Prize and a Menzies scholarship which enabled her to travel to Britain.

 Lynette moved to England in 1992 to further her vocal studies with the late Audrey Langford.
-In 1993 she was appointed as a staff alto with the BBC Singers, singing at the funeral of Princess Diana.
+In 1993 she was appointed as a staff alto with the BBC Singers, singing at the funeral of Princess Diana and singing for many of the world’s leading conductors.
 She has sung with many of the leading ensembles in Britain and appears regularly for BBC radio and TV and frequently at the Royal Albert Hall and on the South Bank.

 Lynette has sung operatic roles from Monteverdi and Handel through to Stravinsky and Simon Holt including: Dorabella, Cherubino, Third Lady, Baba the Turk, Dinah (Trouble in Tahiti) and Selene (Handel’s Berenice).
 Recent works include The Governess in Tchaikovsky’s Queen of Spades at the Bridgewater Hall, Manchester conducted by Gianandrea Noseda for the BBC and Kirov Opera, and the role of Marcolfa in Simon Holt’s The Nightingale’s to Blame for die Wiener Taschenoper, conductor Peter Rundel, which she also understudied for Opera North.
 Lighter repertoire includes a Model in Weill’s The Firebrand of Florence for the BBC Symphony Orchestra/Andrew Davis recording, and the roles of Leila in Iolanthe for Jane Glover and Fiametta in The Gondoliers conducted by Barry Wordsworth, both for BBC Radio 3 and BBC TV.
 Recent work includes covering the Alto role in Deborah Warner’s new staging of Handel’s Messiah for ENO.